Sciss/Mellite-website/src/paradox/tut_soundprocesses2.md

 returns a fresh version of the encapsulated object.
 The transactional `iterate` method does exactly that in its first line, it creates a fresh version of the pitch variable `val pch = pchH()`, then updates it with a random value. `math` is an object that belongs to the Scala standard library and lives in the `scala.` package, so we can use it directly without import.
 The `random()` method emits a pseudo-random
 `Double` number between 0.0 (inclusive) and 1.0 (exclusive), very much what `1.0.rand` would do in SuperCollider.
-With the mulitplication and addition, we bring it into the range of 60 to 100; as a midi pitch, that means we produce a frequency between 261.6 Hz and 2637.0 Hz.
+With the multiplication and addition, we bring it into the range of 60 to 100; as a midi pitch, that means we produce a frequency between 261.6 Hz and 2637.0 Hz.
 The system that maintains the synth for the proc sees this update and automatically adjusts the control value inside the UGen graph.